Skip to content

 In a previous post on extreme weather and flooding we learned that human-caused climate change is driving the increase in big storms and flooding, not just in the U.S., but around the world.
 People are dying, and more lives and property are at increased risk.

-Some important questions we could ask, include…
+Some important questions to ask, include…

 Linking climate change and flooding